Entry and Insurance

 • Health insurance

-OR AT-11
+OR an AT-11

-OR have you taken out private health insurance?
+OR do you have private insurance?

-• Then you have to request to be exempted from compulsory insurance by a statutory health insurance provider and also request the “Meldegrund 10 für die Universität Mannheim”.
-If you were previously insured with a statutory health insurance provider, please contact this health insurance provider, otherwise contact any statutory health insurance provider of your choice.
+• Then you need to submit a request for exemption from compulsory statutory health insurance to a statutory health insurance provider.
+Please request that the statutory health insurance provider reports your exemption from compulsory insurance via the reporting reason M10 for the University of Mannheim (“Meldegrund 10 für die Universität Mannheim”).
+If you have been previously insured under a statutory health insurance scheme, please contact your previous health insurance provider.
+Otherwise, you may contact a statutory health insurance provider of your choice.

 Please note:

-• Dental procedures
+• Dental treatments

-• Routine prenatal care
+• Prenatal care

 • Travel insurance